bracketloader/Build-Bonita/README.md

   - first, ensure that `master` has been merged into`dev`
   - create a new `bonita_7.10.0_GA` branch starting from `master` branch
   - merge `dev` into `bonita_7.10.0_GA`
-  - create a Pull Request from `bonita_7.10.0_GA` targeting the `master` branch
+  - [create a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from `bonita_7.10.0_GA` targeting the `master` branch
-  - merge the PR into `master` when the build passed (eventually after fixing any issues related to the merge)
+  - [merge the Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) into `master` when the build passed (eventually after fixing any issues related to the merge)

 ## New Release